smolendawid/cacha/README.md

 Just delete the `$HOME/.cacha/` directory.
 You can also call `cacha.clean()` which has the same effect.

-**Why does it requre the pandas, numpy and other libraries?**
+**Why does it require the `pandas, `numpy` and other libraries?**

-In order to properly cache the objects from the specific packages, it is required to have the access to the functions they provide in that purpose.
+To properly cache the objects from specific packages, it is necessary to have access to the functions they provide in that regard.

 The main goal of cache is not to be lightweight but to provide the best developer experience.